KarthikKaravatt/OSAssignment/docs/Report.md

 $\pagebreak$

 ## Synchronization Discussion
-To understand how the synchronization works, lets see what variables are being shared.

-The c_queue is the main shared variable in the program.
+To understand how the synchronization works, let's see what variables are being shared.
+The c_queue is the main-shared variable in the program.
 It is shared by the following functions:

 - customer
 - teller